-ASC Spartanburg Is First Surgery Center In South Carolina To Install Bacteria Fighting Operating Room Lights
+South Carolina's First Surgery Center To Install Bacteria Fighting OR Lights

 In March 2017, ASC Spartanburg installed Indigo-Clean disinfecting operating room lights in two operating rooms, boosting ASC Spartanburg’s efforts in infection prevention best practices.

 “Maintaining a safe and clean environment for our patients is our top priority,” said Mike Pankey, Administrator, ASC Spartanburg.
 “We wanted a disinfectant technology that would be effective, efficient and easy to use which is exactly what Indigo-Clean is.
 Compared to other disinfecting technology on the market, Indigo-Clean was the most cost effective and efficient since there was no room downtime, and because it’s automatic, it alleviates the concern of training and human-error.”

 During the course of a day, Pankey noted other disinfecting technology would leave the OR room down up to two hours, and for a busy OR, that’s a lot of time and lost revenue.
 “We can’t afford to have a room down especially in our busiest operating rooms,” said Pankey.
 “Indigo-Clean safely and continuously cleans the environment during and after surgical procedures, which makes it a great addition to our current cleaning protocols.”